Synastry

 The underlying impetus in the majority of relationships lies not with the apparent conscious choice of partners, which is neither conscious nor a choice, but with the more ambiguous purposes of the unconscious.

-Greene grounds synastric interpretation in analytical psychology, asserting that partner selection is driven by unconscious projection rather than conscious will.
+Greene grounds synastry in a Jungian epistemology of unconscious motivation, arguing that partner selection is driven by projection rather than conscious preference.

 Liz Greene, Saturn: A New Look at an Old Devil, 1976thesis